 - ½ tsp ground mace

-- BLEND: Pour ½ cup (120 ml) of the beef broth into a bowl and sprinkle the powdered gelatin over it.
+- BLEND: Pour ½ cup (120 ml) of the beef broth into a bowl and sprinkle the unflavored gelatin powder over it.
 Set aside to let the gelatin bloom.
 In a small saucepan over medium heat, add the oil and cook the diced onion until softened.
 Reduce the heat and pour in the coconut milk.
 Once the coconut milk in the pan is warm, add the bloomed gelatin to the pan and stir until the gelatin dissolves into the liquid.
 Remove the saucepan from the heat and pour the liquid into a blender.
 Add the white sweet potato and 1 cup (240 ml) of beef broth, then blend on high until smooth, scraping down the sides as needed.
 Take the lid off the blender and let the pureed mixture cool.

 - BAKE: Line a baking tray with parchment paper.
 In a mixing bowl, add the beef, pork, salt and mace.
 Pour ½ cup (120 ml) of the pureed sweet potato mixture over the meat.
 Don’t panic when it looks like there is way too much liquid in the bowl!
 I promise there isn’t: As you begin to mix the meatball mixture together (using your hands is easiest), the liquid will be absorbed.
 The meatball mixture will be a little softer than normal to work with.
 Use a 2 tablespoon (30 ml) scoop to divide the mixture into approximately 16 meatballs.
 With damp hands or while wearing gloves, roll the meatballs and drop them onto the lined baking tray, evenly spaced.
 Preheat the oven to 400°F (205°C).
 Put the baking tray of meatballs into the refrigerator to firm up a little while the oven comes to temperature.
 Bake the meatballs for 20 minutes.